Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Important!

-More expensive oil contributes to already strained cost of living in major economies like the US, which could — for instance — negatively affect the US Democrat nominee Kamala Harris’ election bid.
+More expensive oil contributes to already strained cost of living in major economies like the US.

 2. Rising Employment And Wages.

-Economic forecasts point to an expected softening of the labour market in 2024.
+Economic forecasts point to an expected softening of the labour market into 2025.

 Still, employment has been resilient.